The Wicker Man (1973)

 Apostle (2018)

-Set in the early 1900s, this film follows Thomas Richardson (played by Dan Stevens), a man who infiltrates a mysterious cult on a remote island to rescue his sister who has been kidnapped for ransom.
+Set in the early 1900s, this film follows Thomas Richardson, a man who infiltrates a mysterious cult on a remote island to rescue his sister who has been kidnapped for ransom.

-Apostle is an intense and atmospheric horror film that successfully blends elements of mystery and suspense, While I would have liked to see certain plot points further expanded on, it is still a good watch.
+Apostle is an intense and atmospheric horror film that successfully blends elements of mystery and suspense, and while I would have liked to see certain plot points further expanded on, it is still a good watch.
 [Apostle on IMDB]

 The Sacrament (2013)

-The Sacrament is a found-footage horror film that draws inspiration from the notorious Jonestown Massacre.
-It revolves around a group of journalists who embark on an investigation of a seemingly perfect commune, headed by a magnetic leader.
+The Sacrament is a found-footage horror film that draws inspiration from the notorious Jonestown Massacre and revolves around a group of journalists who embark on an investigation of a seemingly perfect commune, headed by a magnetic leader.

 It is undoubtedly one of Ti West's finest works and a personal favorite of mine.[The Sacrament on IMDB]